Donald MacLean (ice hockey): Playing career

 In the AHL, playing for the Red Wings affiliate Grand Rapids Griffins, MacLean recorded a point in 19 straight games between January 6 and February 18, 2006.
 This was the longest point streak for any AHL player in the 2005–06 season.
 The same year, MacLean scored five hat-tricks, the most by an AHL player since 2000.
 He participated in the 2006 Rbk Hockey AHL All-Star Classic with fellow Griffins Jiri Hudler and Valtteri Filppula, scoring two goals for the Canadian team.
 He also won the Hardest Shot event in the Skills Competition.
 MacLean finished the season as the league MVP and leading goal-scorer.

 MacLean signed as a free agent to a two-year contract with the Phoenix Coyotes on July 17, 2006, where he would primarily play for the San Antonio Rampage of the AHL.

 Maclean left the final year of his contract with the Coyotes and signed with Swiss team ZSC Lions on July 16, 2007, he however left for Austria on December 9, 2007, signing with EC Salzburg.
 Maclean then went on to help Salzburg win the EBEL league.
 Following a short stint in the Oddset Ligaen with the Rødovre Mighty Bulls MacLean then transferred midway through the 2008–09 season to the Swedish HockeyAllsvenskan with the Malmö Redhawks.
 MacLean veteran experience helped him lead the Redhawks with 30 points in 38 games.
 After signing a contract extension with Malmö for the 2009-10 season, MacLean scored a further 16 goals in 42 games.

 On August 18, 2010, MacLean agreed to a trial to the return to the EBEL with Croatian team, KHL Medveščak.
 After impressing in two weeks of training, MacLean was officially signed on a one-year contract on September 1, 2010.

 Coaching career

 On June 29, 2015, MacLean was named assistant coach for the Sault Ste.
-Marie Greyhounds of the Ontario Hockey League.
+Marie Greyhounds of the Ontario Hockey League and remained in that position until 2020.